West Lindsey road closures: one for motorists to avoid this week

 West Lindsey's motorists will have a road closure to avoid nearby on the National Highways network this week.

-And it is expected to cause moderate delays – with drivers facing a holdup of between 10 minutes and half an hour.
+And it is expected to cause moderate delays – with drivers facing a wait of between 10 and 30 minutes.

 The latest expected works list, with notes from National Highways, shows that one closure is due to start this week: